pangpang20/gaussdb-python/docs/basic/install.rst

 Binary installation
 -------------------

-The quickest way to start developing with Psycopg 3 is to install the binary packages by running::
+The quickest way to start developing with gaussdb is to install the binary packages by running::

-    pip install "psycopg[binary]"
+    pip install "gaussdb[binary]"

 This will install a self-contained package with all the libraries needed.
 **You will need pip 20.3 at least**: please run ``pip install --upgrade pip``